tldr-pages/tldr/pages/common/ppmtopj.md

 `ppmtopj {{path/to/input.ppm}} > {{path/to/output.pj}}`

-- Move the image in the x- and y-direction:
+- Move the image in the x and y direction:

 `ppmtopj -xpos {{dx}} -ypos {{dy}} {{path/to/input.ppm}} > {{path/to/output.pj}}`